Anamul9901/l2a6-Recipe-Sharing-Frontend/README.md

 ---

-## License
-This project is licensed under the MIT License.

 ---

 ## Contact
-For any inquiries or support, please contact [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or support, please contact [anamulhaque9901@gmail.com](mailto:anamulhaque9901@gmail.com).